 Usually, Pu’uhonua o Honaunau National Historical Park participates in the Junior Ranger program you’ll find at national parks across the United States.

-This ranger-led program was still suspended during our trip in November 2021 but we did find a bunch of Junior Ranger gear in the gift shop.
-Yes, my 5-year-old convinced me that he needed a compass and it was quite the hit!
+This ranger-led program was still suspended during our trip in November 2021, but we did find a bunch of Junior Ranger gear in the gift shop.
+Yes, my 5-year-old convinced me that he needed a compass, and it was quite the hit!

-They do have their Junior Ranger booklet online if you want to print it out at home and bring with you to the park.
+They do have their Junior Ranger booklet online if you want to print it out at home and bring it with you to the park.

 Tips for Visiting Pu’uhonua o Honaunau National Historical Park